verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] soundtrack their break ups, their recovery, their crazy nights out, their revenge, their love, their lives.
 - [ ] that’s when a totally opposite defiant stance is born.
 - [ ] I don’t want to be in a situation for even an hour where I am not enjoying myself.
+- [ ] Does the leadership at my company promote a xenophobic agenda and use the wealth I help them acquire to donate directly to bigoted causes and politicians I find despicable?
+Yeah.